Ancient Egyptian Food Overview

 Bread in Ancient Egypt

 Bread, the same as it is until today, was significantly important for the Pharaohs.
 Historians assert that there were more than 40 kinds of bread that were baked in ancient Egypt.
 Some types contained pressed dates, some were baked without yeast, while the bread of the poor was rather blackish in its color due to the usage of poorer types of flour.
 The “Semeed” bread was the one consumed by the rich as it was produced out of the best types of grains.

 The Food of the Pharaohs

 Among the most important grains of the ancient Egyptians, there were the barley, wheat, and wheat flour.
 In terms of legumes, the Pharaohs mainly used to eat lentil, fenugreeks, cowpea, Peaches, thermoses, chickpeas, and beans.

-The vegetables the ancient Egyptians knew included cabbages, lettuce, garlic, onion, and “Malana”, which is some type of chickpeas.
+The vegetables the ancient Egyptians knew included cabbages, lettuce, onions garlic, and “Malana”, which is some type of chickpeas.
 Grapes played a significant role in the lives of the ancient Egyptians.
 They used it to produce various types of wine.
-They also loved easting pomegranates, apples, and Siwan dates.
+Ancient Egyptians loved easting pomegranates, apples, and Siwan dates.
 This is in addition to pear, sycamore and melons.

 Meats and animal products were exclusive for the rich.
 Cattle were largely brought up in ancient Egypt.
 Cow milk was used for the nutriment of children and as a component of medicine as well.